TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Workspaces/Index.rst

-All the information necessary for making any database table compatible with workspaces is described in the
-TCA reference (in the :ref:`description of the "ctrl" section <t3tca:ctrl>` and in the :ref:`description of the "versioningWS" property <t3tca:ctrl-reference-versioningws>`).
+All the information necessary for making any database table compatible with workspaces is described in the `TCA`:pn: reference (in the :ref:`description of the "ctrl" section <t3tca:ctrl>` and in the :ref:`description of the "versioningWS" property <t3tca:ctrl-reference-versioningws>`).

 The concept of workspaces needs attention from extension programmers.
 The implementation of workspaces is however made so that no critical problems can appear with old extensions;

-- First of all the "Live workspace" is no different from how TYPO3 has been working for years so that will be supported out of the box (except placeholder records must be filtered out in the frontend with :code:`t3ver_state !=` , see below).
+- First of all the "Live workspace" is no different from how `TYPO3`:pn: has been working for years so that will be supported out of the box (except placeholder records must be filtered out in the frontend with :code:`t3ver_state !=` , see below).

-- Secondly, all permission related issues are implemented in DataHandler so the worst your users can experience is an error message.
+- Secondly, all permission related issues are implemented in the `DataHandler`:pn: so the worst your users can experience is an error message.

 However, you probably want to update your extension so that in the